-There are numerous places where you can hike the sea during the Frisia Coast Trail.
-Walking from the coast to islands and back.
+There are numerous places along the Frisia Coast Trail where you can hike the sea.
+Walking from the coast to islands, and maybe back.
 Everywhere from province Friesland to Kreis Nordfriesland.
 Even from island to island.
 Walking from the island Texel to the island Vlieland is even possible.
-It is not for the faint heart.
+This is not for the faint heart, though.
 As a crow flies, this distance is only three kilometers.
 Walking it, is thirty kilometers.
-It means you have to defy a full high tide at sea, called overtijen in Dutch.
-That can be during the night too.
-You build your own scaffold of poles and nets, called a wadstoel ‘wad stool’ to hang above the sea during high tide and -if possible- to sleep in.
-Thrilling experience.
+It means you have to defy a full high tide at sea, called overtijen in Dutch, which can be during the night too.
+You build your own scaffold of poles and nets, called a wadstoel ‘wad stool’ to hang above the sea during high tide and, if possible, to sleep in.
+Thrilling experience, must be.

 overtijen in a wadstoel

-But please, keep the sad story above in mind when you challenge these endless mudflats, creeks and tides of the Wadden Sea.
-If you go walking the sea do not forget to bring your waterproof GPS or SPOT device or -even better- a guide of flesh and blood.
+Please, do keep the sad story above in mind when you challenge these endless mudflats, creeks and tides of the Wadden Sea.
+If you go walking the sea, do not forget to bring your waterproof GPS or SPOT device or, even better, a guide of flesh and blood.
 This is genuine dangerous wilderness.

 - Wattlaufen.com, Lüttmoorsiel, Germany